ASM

 Solution:

-A concise 30-second video presenting vital user information
+A concise 30-second video presenting vital user information would offer a more user-friendly experience.

 Scenario Two: